GAPS Intro Summer Squash Pancakes

-If you’re not on GAPS, squash pancakes are still good.
+If you’re not on GAPS, summer squash pancakes are still good.
 A little more crumbly than wheat pancakes, but they would be a great substitute for babies with few teeth- they nearly dissolve when bit!

 Because they contain carb/veggie (squash), fat (tallow– you can buy online here), and protein (eggs), this is an easy all-in-one meal.

 Make these delicate pancakes smaller than normal pancakes, so you can easily flip them.

 The GAPS Intro diet is a very powerful, yet restrictive and strict protocol designed by Dr. Natasha Campbell-McBride to heal the gut.
 We did GAPS Intro on our quest for autism recovery, and ended up healing dairy allergies and eczema in the process!

 The GAPS Diet is a strict elimination diet, starting with only very easy to digest low-allergen foods, and then slowly but persistently adding in more varieties of food as the digestive tract heals and the GAPS patient can tolerate them.
 Read everything you need to know about the GAPS Diet here.